layoutBox/PinLayout/README.md

 * **`margin(_ value: CGFloat)`**
 Apply the value to all margins (top, left, bottom, right)
 * **`margin(_ insets: UIEdgeInsets)`**
-Set margins using UIEdgeInsets.
+Set all margins using an UIEdgeInsets.
 This method is particularly useful to set all margins using iOS 11 `UIView.safeAreaInsets`.
-* **`margin(_ directionalInsets: NSDirectionalEdgeInsets)`**
-Available only on iOS 11 and higher.
 * **`margin(_ vertical: CGFloat, _ horizontal: CGFloat)`**
 Set the individually vertical margins (top, bottom) and horizontal margins (left, right, start, end)
 * **`margin(_ top: CGFloat, _ horizontal: CGFloat, _ bottom: CGFloat)`**